jukran/BIKE2/README.md

 # Instructions
-1. First install R, RStudio and OpenBUGS to your computer. https://posit.co/download/rstudio-desktop/ https://www.mrc-bsu.cam.ac.uk/software/bugs/openbugs/
+1. First install R, RStudio and OpenBUGS to your computer.

+https://posit.co/download/rstudio-desktop/

+https://www.mrc-bsu.cam.ac.uk/software/bugs/openbugs/

+3. Download the BIKE-code files and unzip in local folder.
+4. Open the app.R file in RStudio.
-2. Then install R-packages as needed.
+5. Install R-packages as needed.
+6. Run the app.